 The Paris-Brussels-Amsterdam triangle

-Traveling the two hours from Brussels to Amsterdam doesn’t feel extremely different: there’s plenty of the same architecture with Dutch brick row houses and gabled roofs, and despite the acceptance of Brussels being a primarily French-speaking city (an acceptance that is entirely debatable), the feel of the signage isn’t too starkly different.
-There are plenty of K’s, AA’s, OO’s, EE’s crammed into word compositions so the eye is tricked into thinking it’s all relatively the same.
+Traveling the two hours from Brussels to Amsterdam doesn’t feel extremely different.
+There’s plenty of the same architecture with Dutch brick row houses and gabled roofs.
+Despite Brussels being a primarily Francophone city, the feel of the signage isn’t too starkly different.
+There are plenty of k‘s, aa‘s (or some ae‘s, the outdated spelling), oo‘s, ee‘s crammed into place names; the eye is tricked into thinking it’s all relatively the same.

 It’s similar between Paris and Brussels.
-The two cities are only an hour apart and share a similar affinity for café culture, chocolate shops, boucheries, and patisseries that pump out that captivating smell of warm, buttery croissants.
-The two cities also have their fair share of dog doo on the streets, which makes walking an exercise in constant vigilance and gymnastic leaps.
+The two cities are only an hour apart and share a similar affinity for café culture.
+Both cities are loaded with chocolate shops, boucheries, and patisseries that pump out that captivating smell of warm, buttery croissants.

-There’s no muss, no fuss though about Paris’ identity that always surprises me with its matter-of-factness.
-It’s not confused about what it is or which culture it needs to represent, not openinging itself to fuse with other cultures in its confusion, which might be said of Brussels.
-There is a specific sense of place – and confidence – in what Paris is and what it represents to its home country.
-I sort of admire this conviction of being, and remaining, a city for France.
+There’s no confusion about the Parisian identity.
+It’s not confused about what it is or which culture it needs to represent.
+Paris doesn’t feel the need to fuse itself with other cultures (arguably one of Brussels’ greatest strengths).
+There is a specific sense of place – and confidence – in what Paris is and what it represents to its home country; Paris is, first and foremost, a city for France.

-But at the same time, this unflinching attitude of being French makes Paris the tippy top apex of the cultural ideal.
-So much so, that there’s not much room to provide ground for anything else to take root within the city limits.
-Which in a way, makes me long for the cultural blender of Brussels.
+But at the same time, this unflinching attitude of being French makes Paris the apex of the cultural ideal; there’s not much room to provide ground for anything else to take root within the city limits.
+Paris would never be looked upon by the French as the bastard child of the country; the same isn’t the case for Brussels.
+While the Parisian steadfast position in French culture is respectable, this is what will make you long for the cultural blender that is Brussels.

 Nothing compares to Brussels

+This is a roundabout way to talk about Paris, about talking what it isn’t.
 Most people talk about Paris with a wistful sigh and a dreamy far-off look.
-Most cities are compared against Paris, but not necessarily favourable.
+People idealize Paris, sometimes far too much.
+Most cities are compared against Paris, but not necessarily favorably.

-But Paris got to me too late.
-To me, Brussels is my Paris, that European city holding all of my notions of what it means to be quintessentially European.
-I will take my culturally confused city over the sweeping Napoleonic boulevards any day.
+But Paris gets to many people too late.
+For some, Brussels occupies the same mindspace as Paris, that European city holding all of the notions of what it means to be quintessentially European.
+Take that culturally confused city over the sweeping Napoleonic boulevards any day.

 Paris can try as hard as it wants, but that sigh and dreamy look is already reserved for a city a little farther north from the city of lights.